kerudion/chunksfadein/README.md

 # Chunk fade in mod
 <img height="200" align="right" src="readme-assets/icon.png" alt="Chunks fade in icon">

 This mod adds smooth fade-in and motion animations for chunk loading, like in Minecraft Bedrock Edition and [ChunkAnimator], plus other unique features.
-It works seamlessly with [Sodium] and (mostly) [Iris].
+It works seamlessly with [Sodium], (mostly) [Iris] and [Distant Horizons].
+Also works on [Fabric] and [NeoForge].
 No more chunks appearing right in front of you out of nowhere!

 \
 \